flowersinthesand/portal-java/core/README.md

 The expression for data.
 By default, regarding expression as property name, the property of the root data becomes the data to be passed to the handler.

 ### @Reply
-Specifies that the annotated parameter is a reply callback.
-The parameter's type should be `Fn.Callback` or `Fn.Callback1` and the method's return type should be `void`.
-If the reply is requested and the method's return type is not void, the result is used as the callback data, and the callback is executed accordingly.
-So, use this way when you need to execute the callback asynchronously.
+Specifies that the annotated parameter or method is a reply callback, and the annotation must be present on one place in all the possible place in a event handler.
+In the parameter case, the parameter's type should be `Fn.Callback` or `Fn.Callback1` and the method's return type does not matter.
+Use this way when you need to execute the callback asynchronously out of the current thread.
+In the method case, after execution a reply callback will be executed regarding the execution result as the callback data.

 ## Model